 Top companies who uses OKRs and their success stories

-How Google uses OKRs?
+How Google use OKRs?

 Google is a multinational company and one of the Big Five companies in the American IT industry.
 Initially, this was a very ambitious OKR but after many quarters of OKR and many years later, it is the most visited website in the world today with a whopping 70% of the browser market.

-They expanded from only a room full of 40 employees to 135,301 employees in 2020 across continents and had rapid growth with new products and services, acquisitions and partnerships ever since it was launched in 1998.
+It expanded from only a room full of 40 employees to 135,301 employees in 2020 across continents and had rapid growth with new products and services, acquisitions and partnerships ever since it was launched in 1998.

-At the initial phases, Google OKR must have looked like:
+In the initial phases, Google OKR must have looked like: